-Absolutely NO. You do not have to be good, you just need to know the important ones (eg. Not Inherit Scale from Parent).
-Most of the master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
-Here is an example
+Absolutely NO. You do not have to be good, you just need to know the important ones (eg. Ignore Scale inheritance from Parent).
+Most of my master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
+Here are some examples:

 Not really, I would say there is the School of Motion's Expression course but I never taken it before.
 I actually got better at expressions when I was learning scripting instead.
 Maybe you can give that a try.

-Play: Personally, I really enjoyed Mathematics, it was my strongest and favorite subject in school.
+Personally, I really enjoyed Mathematics, it was my strongest and favorite subject in school.
 I love solving riddle and discovering patterns and that is how I see expressions: They are just are fun riddles.
 Usually I would get an idea about an expression to animate or design something, and I would spend lots of time and effort figuring it out even if I was not going to use for any current projects.
+Sometimes, I am unable to sleep because i'm thinking of coding ideas.
 Hence, fun is an element when it comes to learning!

 There are just way too many expressions to write or remember, that is why I have this wiki site to house everything.
 I recommend anyone who want to get good at expression to start their own wiki page and curate your own code snippets you found or wrote yourself.
 You can use Gitbook like me or Google Sheets like JR Canesto.